ckormanyos/real-time-cpp/readme.md

 ```

 Step 3: Optionally `echo` the `PATH` for a quick path-check.
-It can also be helpful to query `arm-non-eabi-g++`'s version
+It can also be helpful to query `arm-non-eabi-g++`'s version.
-in order to verify that the toolchain is correctly added
+This is expected to verify that the toolchain is correctly added
 to this shell's local `PATH`.

 ```sh